 The Victoria Baths has a fascinating history.
 This brilliant heritage visitor attraction is open for tours on selected dates if you want to discover their history.

 Manchester is the home to a collection of different well-known sporting clubs.
-Manchester United can be found at Old Trafford which is the UK’s biggest club football stadium and brings visitors from all over the world to visit its grounds.
+Manchester United can be found at Old Trafford which is the UK’s biggest club football stadium and Manchester City’s state of the art Etihad Stadium is certainly a must see.
 The National Football Museum, very centrally located next to the Corn Exchange, is filled with interesting facts and information stretching across every single aspect of the game and is a great visit for any football enthusiasts.

 The UK National Cycling Centre is used by elite Olympic athletes and used regularly by the famous Sir Chris Hoy and Laura Trott, members of the GB track cycling team.
 Manchester continues its affiliation with successful sporting teams by being the home of the Sale Sharks, one of the only Northern Rugby Union teams.